CorporateVault LogoCorporateVault

 Data Point Official Record

-The Forensic Trail: The 'Cobie' Tweet and On-Chain Sleuthing
+The Forensic Trail: The 'Cobie' Tweet and the Blockchain Witness

-1. The Detection: In April 2022, a prominent crypto influencer known as Cobie tweeted about an Ethereum wallet that had bought $400,000 worth of tokens just 24 hours before they were listed on Coinbase.
+1. The Detection: In April 2022, Cobie tweeted about an Ethereum wallet that had bought $400,000 worth of tokens just 24 hours before they were listed on Coinbase.

-2. The Pattern: Forensic analysts used blockchain explorers (like Etherscan) to trace the wallet.
+2. The Pattern: Forensic analysts used Etherscan to trace the wallet.
 They found a consistent pattern: the wallet bought exactly the tokens that Coinbase listed, and nothing else.
 Forensic analysts call this "Probability Impossible Trading."

 The SEC vs. Crypto: The 'Security' Trap

-While the Department of Justice focused on the "Wire Fraud," the SEC filed its own civil charges that sparked an industry-wide firestorm.
+While the Department of Justice focused on "Wire Fraud," the SEC filed civil charges that sparked an industry-wide firestorm.

 • The Allegation: The SEC claimed that at least nine of the tokens traded in the Wahi scheme were "Securities."